 Accordingly, ferreting out genetic relationships between sign languages solely on the basis of segmental phonology should be difficult.
 We expect diachronic change in sign languages to be affected by the drive for ease of articulation – as happens in spoken language – but also, due to nonarbitrariness, to be open to changes influenced by meaning.
 Since semantic change is largely sporadic rather than regular (Lehrer 1985: 283; Hock 2003: 456), this sporadic characteristic may be transmitted to the phonology via the tight link between phonetics and meaning in sign languages, so that the inherent resistance of regular change in the semantics is shared with the phonology (Taub 2001: 229).
-This supposition is supported by how phonological change in spoken languages similarly resists regularity when there is a tight link of the articulatory form to the semantics, as with onomatopoeia and other expressive or mimetic lexical items (Jespersen 1922: 288, 406; Joseph 1987; Mithun 1982).
-We propose that this same link inhibits change in sign languages, just to a greater degree due to the more extensive nature of nonarbitrariness.
+This supposition is supported by the way in which phonological change in spoken languages similarly resists regularity when there is a tight link of the articulatory form to the semantics, as with onomatopoeia and other expressive or mimetic lexical items (Jespersen 1922: 288, 406; Joseph 1987; Mithun 1982).
+We propose that this same link inhibits change in sign languages, but to a greater degree due to the more extensive nature of nonarbitrariness.

 3 Movement in sign languages

-It is generally assumed that the appropriate degree of similarity one must demonstrate in order to argue that two sign languages are historically related involves comparison of the distinctive manual phonological parameters/categories: handshape, location, orientation, and movement (although some argue orientation is a feature of handshape; Sandler 1989).
+It is generally assumed that the appropriate degree of similarity one must demonstrate in order to argue that two sign languages are historically related involves comparison of the distinctive manual phonological parameters/categories: handshape, location, orientation and movement.
 McKee and Kennedy (2000: 48) propose that two signs count as related only if they differ by at most one parameter.

 Here we seek to contribute to the discussion on how similarity measures are to be interpreted with respect to movement.